-PAAM is proud to announce the 2019 recipients of the Lillian Orlowsky and William Freed Grant: Julie Buffalohead of St. Paul, MN; Tom Burckhardt of New York, NY; Wilfredo Colon Mercado of San Juan, PR; Brigid Watson of South Boston, MA; and Randy Wray of Brooklyn, NY.
+PAAM is proud to announce the 2019 recipients of the Lillian Orlowsky and William Freed Grant: Julie Buffalohead of St. Paul, MN; Tom Burckhardt of New York, NY; Wilfredo Mercado of San Juan, PR; Brigid Watson of South Boston, MA; and Randy Wray of Brooklyn, NY.

 These five American painters over the age of 45 were chosen from more than 500 applicants, recognized for their talent, as well their ability to greatly benefit from this grant.